Working Papers

 Abstract

-Cross-border housing markets have become more prevalent in Europe since the establishment of the European Union.
-Using data from the functional urban area of Luxembourg, we document significant floorspace price discontinuities at the borders of Luxembourg with Belgium, France, and Germany.
-Employing a quantitative spatial urban model and spatial regression discontinuity techniques, we show that differences in tax rates and tax importation account for 9% and 17% of the observed price jump, respectively.
-The remaining price discrepancy is explained by differences in productivity and amenities.
+Cross-border housing markets have become increasingly common in Europe following the establishment of the European Union.
+Using data from the functional urban area of Luxembourg, we document substantial floorspace price discontinuities at the borders between Luxembourg and Belgium, France, and Germany.
+Combining a quantitative spatial urban model with spatial regression discontinuity techniques, we estimate that differences in tax rates and tax importation explain 9% and 17% of the observed price discontinuity, respectively.
+The remaining price gap is accounted for by differences in productivity and amenities.

 Welfare Effects of Congestion in Luxembourg and the Greater Region